jmeyers314/batoid/doc/index.rst

-.. jtrace documentation master file, created by sphinx-quickstart on Wed Feb 22 00:56:14 2017.
+.. batoid documentation master file, created by sphinx-quickstart on Wed Feb 22 00:56:14 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to jtrace's documentation!
+Welcome to batoid's documentation!
 ==================================

 .. toctree::
    :maxdepth: 2

-   jtrace
+   batoid

 Indices and tables
 ==================